Bashir Saleh: Exile

 In January 2012, Bashir was sighted in Mangaung while attending the centenary celebration of the African National Congress.
 On March 8, 2012, Bashir was given an advisory role by Niger and issued a diplomatic passport.
 On March 15, 2012, Niger claimed that his diplomatic passport was rescinded in order to defuse tensions with the new Libyan government.

 Saleh's presence in France became a campaign issue in the 2012 French presidential election due to his role in alleged Libyan financing in the 2007 French presidential election.
 In May 2012, French President Nicolas Sarkozy confirmed that Bashir was in France and expressed his country's willingness to cooperate with Interpol if Bashir was wanted by the new Libyan government.
 French Prime Minister Francois Fillon claimed that Bashir's diplomatic passport from Niger was still valid.
 Due to the fact that Sarkozy was projected to lose the election to Francois Hollande, Saleh left France on 3 May 2012.
 Despite Libya's demand, Bashir was ultimately not extradited from France to Libya.

-In 9 May 2012, he was reportedly in Senegal.
+On 9 May 2012, he was reportedly in Senegal.
 In March 2013, Saleh was sighted at a BRICS summit in Durban.
 In May 2013, he was sighted at the Michelangelo Hotel, which allegedly had ties to Gaddafi, in Johannesburg.
 Despite being on Interpol's wanted list, he appeared to be traveling freely between South Africa, Niger, and Swaziland.

 On February 23, 2018, Saleh was injured in an apparent carjacking at or near his home in Johannesburg.
 The assailants pulled him out of his car and shot him, before escaping in the vehicle.